subframe7536/sqlite-wasm/README.md

 )
 ```

+> [!note]
-Notice: if the sqlite db file exists on the file path, it will directly use the exist data
+> if the sqlite db file exists on the file path, it will directly use the exist data

 ### Import from existing database